This is the main service area on the Chippenham Bypass, not to be confused with the Chippenham Pit Stop.

 Trivia and History

-The service area here was developed as part of Crest Homes Plc's major Cepen Park residential development in the early 1990s.
+This service area was developed as part of Crest Homes Plc's major Cepen Park residential development in the early 1990s.
 As part of the works, the Chippenham Bypass was created to the west on the town, diverting traffic away from the town centre.

 Following the opening of the service area, Whitbread opened one of their Travel Inn hotels and a Brewsters restaurant on the adjacent land in early 2001.
 This created the unusual situation where the service area is connected to the main road at two (now three) separate junctions.
 The presence of the care home in the middle of the facilities is a unique feature of this service area.